mlpack/mlpack/doc/developer/bindings.md

 `BINDING_FUNCTION()` with those instantiated objects.

 In order to do this, each parameter and the program documentation must make themselves known to the IO singleton.
-This is accomplished by having the @c `BINDING_USER_NAME()`, `BINDING_SHORT_DESC()`, `BINDING_LONG_DESC()`, `BINDING_EXAMPLE()`, `BINDING_SEE_ALSO()` and `PARAM_*()` macros declare global variables that, in their constructors, register themselves with the `IO`
+This is accomplished by having the `BINDING_USER_NAME()`, `BINDING_SHORT_DESC()`, `BINDING_LONG_DESC()`, `BINDING_EXAMPLE()`, `BINDING_SEE_ALSO()` and `PARAM_*()` macros declare global variables that, in their constructors, register themselves with the `IO`